Are You a Misfit?

 They're content.
 You're restless.

+I had a friend named Kent.
 We went to the same college.

 He was steady and reliable.
 Professors loved him.

-The world needs people like Kent – the ones who keep the lights on and the trains running on time.
+The world needs people like Kent, the ones who keep the lights on and the trains running on time.

 But I was the opposite.

-I knew I wasn't weird, and nothing was wrong with me.
+Nothing was wrong with me.

-I was simply built different.
+I was just built different.

-God had a different plan for me.
+God had a different plan.

 Maybe you feel that way too.